-pale blue/green glass bottle with flat base, globular body, long tubular neck with slight flare at the rim.
+a pale blue/green glass bottle with a flat base, large globular body, and long flared tubular neck.

 Reference: Hayes J. W. Roman and Pre-Roman Glass in the Royal Ontario Museum.
 Toronto, 1975, cat. # 222.
 Susan H. Auth "Ancient Glass at the Newark Museum from the Eugene Schaefer collection" (1976).
 McGovern-Huffman, S. "Magical, Mystical Roman Glass, the Lenman/Stohlman Collection of Ancient Roman Glass" (2012) pg 9.